Impatient Queuing for Intelligent Task Offloading in Multi-Access Edge Computing

 where $\mathbold{m}_t$ is a $\mathcal{F}^\mathbf{y}$-martingale with $\mathbold{m}_0=\mathbf{0}$, $\mathbf{Q}$ is the inter-state transition rate matrix of the system.
 With sufficiently large $D$, the MMP model can accurately approximate an arbitrary time-variant service process.

 Thus, at any time instant $t$, neglecting the impact of user reneging, the CDF of remaining waiting time at position $k$ becomes~\cite{Ross1996stochastic}

 which is jointly determined by $k$ and $\mu_t$.
 Especially, if the server status remains consistent during a time interval $[t_1,t_2]$, i.e. $\mu_{t_i}=\mu_{t_j}$ for all $t_i,t_j\in[t_1,t_2]$, the queue is locally $G/M/1/\infty$ during $[t_1,t_2]$, so that the users will not renege, as Theorem~\ref{th:non_regretting} suggests.
-When $\mu_t$ is updated, however, $F^{-1}_{\tau_{\mathrm{w},k}}(1-P\subscript{o}\vert t)$ may decrease and a reneging can be triggered\footnote{Remark that this may, in case of dense queue congestion, reject the assumption of negligible impact by other reneging users on the expected remaining waiting time.
-Nevertheless, as long as the service load remains overall balanced in long term, which is the common case in realistic service scenarios, the performance loss caused by this estimation error is hardly recognizable~\cite{HSC+2020multiservice}.}.
-Therefore, we propose to update the queue status information upon transitions in the service status.
+Applying this on \emph{all} users, the system comes to a equilibrium where \emph{every} user is patient.